m2be-igg/pdgf-induced-motility/optimization/README.md

 - `first_analysis.py` - A script that runs a first analysis with no known initial optimal points and that varies a large number of parameters;
 - `refined_analysis.py` - A script that runs the optimization pipeline for a smaller number of parameters and probes a region of interest at the start of the pipeline;
 - `run_single.py` - A script that runs the base model of the pipeline, without going into optimization;

+## PhysiCell directory structure

+To run a PhysiCell model, the current directory should include the PhysiCell executable file, a folder called `config` where the PhysiCell config XML file is stored, and a folder called `output`, in which results will be saved by the executable.
+We also create a new folder called `final_output` to store output data for replicates.